 Click on the "Starting a Business" or call the Planning Department at (256) 772-5630 and we can assist you.
 Also visit the Madison Chamber of Commerce website (below).
 The Chamber and the City will work together to see that you get all the information and resources you need to make an informed decision on your business location, and in many cases, can direct you to sources of business assistance, financing, and incentive packages.

+The Neighborhood Watch Program enlists the active participation of citizens in cooperation with the Madison Police Department to reduce crime within our neighborhoods.
+Each Neighborhood Watch elects a Block Captain who coordinates information in their neighborhood and acts as a liaison with the Police Department.
 The Neighborhood Watch Program encourages neighbors to get to know each other and to protect themselves from criminal activity.
-To start a Neighborhood Watch Program in your neighborhood or to obtain more information, please contact the Madison Police Department at (256) 722-5676.
+To start a Neighborhood Watch Program in your neighborhood or to obtain more information, please contact the Madison Police Department at (256) 772-5658.

 Your request must be approved by the Chief of Police and the Mayor.